AustinCodingAcademy/web-workbook/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Effective use of CSS Grid: 15 points
 - [ ] Proper use of documentation (commenting on code): 15 points
 - [ ] Site is hosted on github: 15 points
+- [ ] Linter passing: 10 points
-- [ ] The student demonstrated mastery of HTML/CSS and Responsive Web Design by building a website of professional caliber: 25 points
+- [ ] The student demonstrated mastery of HTML/CSS and Responsive Web Design by building a website of professional caliber: 15 points

 **Checkpoint 3**
 - [ ] Use of HTML: 15 points
 - [ ] Use of CSS: 15 points
 - [ ] Use of JQuery: 15 points
 - [ ] Proper use of documentation (commenting on code): 15 points
+- [ ] Linter passing: 10 points
 - [ ] The application has a professional look: 15 points
-- [ ] The application functions as it should: 25 points
+- [ ] The application functions as it should: 15 points